raymondlam02/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 Self-organised Critically Model
 The self-organised model produces a power-law distribution by building interdependencies in a system until which a time that the system reaches a critical state.
 At such time, any following events have often little to no effect on the overall system.

+## Week 6

+This week's workshop was about how complex systems have developed in time.
+Path dependence, the ideology that current events depends intricately on moments that precede it.
+Urn models allow for path dependent models and "phat" dependent models to be distinguished.

+Urn Model - Bernoulli
+The simplest urn model is the Bernoulli model, where there is a fixed number of balls in an urn, the probability that a specific colour is drawn.
+However, the probability were to change, the more red balls selected the more likely it becomes that a red is drawn again on the next round.
+This is when the number and distribution of balls becomes path dependent.

+Urn Model - Balancing
+Starting with a blue and a red ball, if one is selected and add a new ball the opposite colour of the ball that was selected.
+This balancing process can be found investment and Olympic strategies.
+- Path dependence outcomes: colour of balls in a given period depends on the path taken
+- Path dependent equilibrium: percentage of red balls in the long run depends on the path taken
+- Path dependence: outcome probabilities depend upon the sequence of past outcomes
+- Phat dependence: outcome probabilities depend upon past outcomes but not their order

+Markov process converges to a stochastic equilibrium, the Markov processes are not path dependent because the transition probabilities are fixed.
+Markov process makes three assumptions:
+1. Finite states with fixed transition probabilities between all states
+2. All states are obtainable from any other state
+3. Are not constricted to a simple periodic cycle

+- Independent: Outcome doesn't depend on starting point or what happens along the way
+- Initial conditions: Outcome depends on starting state
+- Path dependent: Outcome probabilities depend upon the sequence of past outcomes
+- Phat dependence: Outcome probabilities depend upon past outcomes but not their order

+Path dependence or Tipping Points

+1. Path dependent outcomes: outcome in a given period, the outcome depends on the path
+2. Path dependent equilibrium: the equilibrium in the long run depends on the path

+Random walk models are based on the flip of a coin, where each outcome has a probability of 1/2.
+Binary random walk, X is set at 0 and each period a fair coin is flipped.
+If it is heads 1 is added to the total, if tails 1 is subtracted from the total.
+Results from this model:
+1. After N (even #) of flips the expected total should be zero.
+2. For any number K, a random walk will pass both -K and +K an infinite number of times.
+3. For any number K, a random walk will have a streak of K heads, (and K tails) an infinite number of times.

+These three results imply that a group doing well will do average over time.
+It is impossible for a group to continue infinity going well.
+Thus no single or set of metrics is better all the time.
+Hot hands is the probability of making a free throw after missing the first is 75%.
+However, with an understanding of random walk, we know this idea is a myth.